 We'll keep your application on file for up to one year and contact you if your qualifications match any of our future Truck and Coach Technician opportunities.

-The following skill trade apprentice roles are recruited on a seasonal basis throughout the year in the timelines highlighted below.
-Please review this site or Hydro One & Power Workers Web Site(s) for future job postings.
+Hydro One recruits on a seasonal basis throughout the year.
+Please visit the Hydro One & Power Workers Web Site(s) for future job postings.